 Vermont PBS Brings Ken Burns’ and Lynn Novick’s Epic Series The Vietnam War to Broadcast and to Communities throughout Vermont

-The Vietnam War, a new 10-part, 18-hour documentary film series co-directed by Ken Burns and Lynn Novick, will premiere September 17 on Vermont PBS.
+The Vietnam War, a 10-part, 18-hour documentary film series co-directed by Ken Burns and Lynn Novick.
+Airing now on Tuesday nights.

 Ten years in the making, the project is widely considered to be Burns’ most ambitious yet.
 The monumental look at this challenging piece of history features dozens of people at the epicenter of the country’s Vietnam experience, from veterans to journalists to protesters, along with voices from both South and North Vietnam.

 "Burns and Novick's primary objective is to spark a national conversation about the meaning of Vietnam -

 a conversation they feel we've never really had."

 whose unit was ambushed and nearly annihilated.
 He has devoted much of his life to working with troubled veterans and memorializing the sacrifices of comrades.

 "I was there to help people survive the war..."
 Rusty Sachs

 Peace Has No BordersBetween 1965-1973, over 50,000 Americans made their way to Canada, refusing to participate in the Vietnam War.
 Forty years later, Canada had another moral choice - whether to give refuge to U.S. veterans of the Iraq War.
 Caught betwee. n two countries, today’s war resisters fight the law, politics, and the court of public opinion for the opportunity to remain in Canada.
 Directed by Deb Ellis and Denis Mueller of Burlington, Vermont.